 Father David D. Reed was ordained as a United Methodist pastor in 1979 and served as a Chaplain in the U.S. Navy for 21 years.
 After retirement David was named Director of the Wesley Foundation at Old Dominion University.
 He was appointed Pastor of Staunton’s Central United Methodist Church in 2001 and retired in 2008.
 Upon his retirement David served as the executive director of the Valley Mission.
 In 2015 David was ordained as a Deacon within the Anglican Church in North America & was ordained a Priest in 2016.
 He most recently served as the priest-in-charge of the Anglican Church of the Valley.

-Father David is also an avid sports fan and particularly loves the Kentucky Wildcats!
+Father David is also an avid camper and sports fan.
+He particularly loves the Kentucky Wildcats!

 Spend any time with Bishop Alberto Morales and you’ll quickly learn a few things.
 The bishop brings it all back to following Jesus, and the bishop has a rich sense of humor.
 Laughter, music, good food, and an eye for mission follow Bp.
 Morales all the places his ministry take him.